How to Add a Server to known_hosts using ssh – Dev’s Guide

 Yes, you can add multiple servers to your known_hosts file by connecting to each server using ssh.
 The server’s host key will be added to your known_hosts file automatically when you connect to it.

-READ ALSO How to Host a Local Server on ARK:
+READ ALSO How to Host an Ark Server and Play

 We hope this guide has been helpful in showing you how to add a new server to your known_hosts file using ssh.
 If you have any questions, feel free to leave them in the comments section below.